websanco/liferay-learn/docs/dxp-cloud/latest/en/manage-and-optimize/environment-teams-and-roles.md

 # Environment Teams and Roles

-Administrators can manage team members and roles in each project environment from the DXP Cloud Console.
+Administrators can manage team members and roles in each project environment using the DXP Cloud Console.
 Each environment can have unique members, and each member can have different roles in different environments.

 Invite members and assign roles with varying access levels to achieve your desired team structure in each project environment.